grazhopper/svndumptool/README.txt

 It has the following commands:

+ * check        check a dumpfile
+ * copy         copy a dumpfile
  * diff         show differences between two dump files
  * eolfix       fix EOL of text files in a dump
+ * export       export files from a dumpfile
  * merge        merge dump files

 Currently it's homepage is (I hope that it gets included into the main